 Toasted rice powder:

 Toasted rice powder (or roasted rice powder) is dry, Thai sticky rice that was toasted and then ground down into a powder.
 It adds a nutty flavour and also serves to thicken the sauce.
-I was able to buy it at an Asian market, but if you are unable to find it you can make your own.
+I was able to find it at an Asian market as well as on Amazon, but you could make your own.
 See the note in the recipe card for instructions.
+If you use buy a coarse version (like the one I’ve linked to on Amazon below) I recommend using a mortar and pestle or a food processor to grind it down into a fine powder for this recipe.
 Also, I’ve heard that toasted, ground cashews make a good substitute.

 Making crying tiger sauce:

 This sauce is very easy to make.
 Mix the fish sauce, lime juice, palm sugar, tamarind paste, and chilli flakes together and stir well until the sugar dissolves.
 Just before you are ready to serve, stir in the toasted rice powder, shallots, cilantro, and green onion.